creator

 Wednoisea, Tbilisi, 2024

-This performance was built around a simple yet meditative process — dripping wax onto a canvas.
-The sound of each drop was captured by a piezo microphone and became a natural metronome, forming the rhythmic basis of the composition.
-Gradually, synthesizers, guitar, and jaw harp layered onto this pulse, expanding the sonic texture.
+Drops is a live audiovisual performance built around a simple repetitive action: dripping wax onto a canvas.
+The sound of each drop was captured by a piezo microphone and became a natural pulse for the composition.
+Gradually, synthesizers, guitar, jaw harp and electronics layered onto this rhythm, turning a physical process into a sonic ritual.

 Drops